-Capital gains derived from the transfer or sale of the shares are deemed income arising in Spain, and, therefore, are taxable in Spain at a general tax rate of 19.5% in 2015 (19% in 2016 onwards).
+Capital gains derived from the transfer or sale of the shares are deemed income arising in Spain, and, therefore, are taxable in Spain at a general tax rate of 19%.
 The current US-Spain DTC does not prohibit Spain from taxing capital gains on US persons.